 But wait!
 There are alternatives and an entertaining diversion for your surname family history research.
 In the United States, the Social Security Administration publishes the top ten names by year, available here.

 You can find out how many people share your name simply by entering your first and last name at HowManyofMe.com.
-(Also works on other family names.)
-The data are based on the 2000 U.S. census.
+Then have fun searching for ancestors’ names.
+(My own favorite ancestor name is William Butt Munch – just one of him!)
+The data used on this site comes from the 2000 U.S. census.